neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

    ## Guide for Usage the Code

-This guide is for building LSD from LSC:
+This guide is for building LScD from LSC:

     1. Install libraries
     2. Prepare (or use) the list of words for substitution and list of prefixes